maniospas/Blombly/docs/material/minimization.md

 to what ends up being created.
 The important part is that common code segments are abstracted away.
 This may look more complicated when we are looking at Blombly code, but it's already tens of *bbvm* instructions less when implemented.
-Importantly, it scales well if we had much duplicattion, as is the case when the same files are imported multiple times throughout a project.
+Importantly, it scales well if we had much duplication, as is the case when the same files are imported multiple times throughout a project.
 We iterate the cache generation process until convergence, starting from a cache of larger code blocks/functions and moving internally.
 Similarly to previous analysis,